 Of course, that may not happen, but it is a strong possibility.

-The last benefit I would like to discuss is that Reserve with Google is absolutely free at the moment, with no commission going to Google.
-This will probably change in the future, so we recommend taking advantage of it while it’s free.
+The last benefit I would like to discuss is that Google Things To Do is absolutely free at the moment, with no commission going to Google.
+This may change in the future, so we recommend taking advantage of it while it’s free.

 This is why I suggest that your main review platform should be Google.
 If you have time to manage other platforms, TripAdvisor and Facebook are the other two I would suggest, but drive the bulk of your reviews through the largest search engine on the planet.

-Chris has 26 years’ experience working in brand development, design, and marketing, and he’s spent the last 13 years running the Tourism Marketing Agency.
+Chris has 29 years’ experience working in brand development, design, and marketing, and he’s spent the last 16 years running the Tourism Marketing Agency.
 Chris is responsible for researching travel and tourism trends and has also written the first, and only, tours and activity marketing book available today, titled ‘How to Turn your Online Lookers into Bookers’.
-The advice in the article above has been adapted from Chris’s book.
-Check out lookersintobookers.com for more details and get a 20% discount on a copy of his book!